lopez-brau/physical_pragmatics/README.md

 ## Generating and evaluating data

-`cluster` contains a text file for each level of the recursive model, each with the list of terminal commands for caching the model predictions for that agent.
+`cluster` contains a text file for each level of the recursive model, each with the list of terminal commands for caching the model predictions for that agent inside of `cache`.
 The text files should be run in the following order:

 1. `decider_no_ToM.txt`
 2. `enforcer_no_ToM.txt`
 3. `decider_ToM.txt`
 4. `enforcer_ToM.txt`

 Within each text file, these commands can be run independently and in parallel.
-Once you have the cached model predictions, you can run the commands within the following text files to quickly generate predictions for some _k_-level agent (using the cached model predictions for the _(k-1)_-level agents).
+Once you have the cached model predictions for all agents, you can run the commands within the following text files to quickly generate model predictions for some _k_-level agent (using the cached model predictions for the _(k-1)_-level agents).

 - `evaluate_decider.txt`
 - `evaluate_enforcer.txt`